adamrenklint/atom-block-cursor/README.md

 #### blink interval

-Set the blinking interval of the cursor
+The blinking interval of the cursor.
+Set to `0` to disable cursor blinking.

+Note: If set to `0`, this also sets `secondaryColor` to equal `primaryColor` as a workaround for the `mini` editors still having blinking cursors.

 #### pulse duration